varnishcache/varnish-cache/doc/sphinx/phk/legacy.rst

 Legacy-.*
 =========

-In the middle of an otherwise pleaseant conversation recently, the other person suddenly burst out that *"Varnish was part of our legacy software."*
+In the middle of an otherwise pleasant conversation recently, the other person suddenly burst out that *"Varnish was part of our legacy software."*